 If you need an urgent assessment notice for an upcoming property settlement you must update your land tax details in Land Tax Online.
 Learn how to update land tax details.

 A property settlement is a legal process that transfers ownership of a property from the seller to the buyer.
 It is the final step in selling a property.
+It is the final step in the property transfer process.

 Unpaid land tax is a first charge on land and takes priority over all other liabilities attached to a property.
 This means a new owner can become responsible for any unpaid land tax from a previous owner, including extra charges like interest and penalties.